Skip to content

 …raises the cap and resumes.
 The model sees a regular continuation prompt on its next turn — no special “extended” indicator.

-Every goal starts with a 4-hour wall-clock cap measured from started_at.
+Unprofiled goals and raw-token goals start with a 10-year wall-clock sentinel measured from started_at, which is practical-unlimited for real usage.
+Profiles override it: quick gets 2 hours, standard gets 8 hours, deep gets 24 hours, and overnight gets 72 hours.
 After each Stop hook fire, the hook checks elapsed_wall_clock.
 When it exceeds the cap, the hook transitions to status=paused, paused_reason=wall_clock_cap.

 /goal-extend --add-hours 8